 Freely communicating microservices

 Microservices in nyssr.net are mostly non-passive and not focused on responding to simple requests.
-They are mainly parts of the server, i.e. active components, which in turn have a status and make their own requests.
+They are primarily parts of the server, i.e., active components that have a state and make their own requests.

 Factories

 If the microservice is no longer needed, it is terminated by the owner with a message.
-If the microservice's communication with the owner is interrupted, there are several options, to terminate the instance automatically.
+If the microservice's communication with the owner is interrupted, there are several options to automatically terminate the instance.

 Working Targets

-Often, requests from the owner cannot be answered immediately, because even asynchronous communication must be taken care of beforehand.
-There are various tactics here.
-One is to defer the automatic response and pass it to a new target to complete a request.
+Often, requests from the owner cannot be answered immediately because even asynchronous communication must be handled beforehand.
+There are various tactics for this.
+One is to defer the automatic response and pass it to a new target to complete the request.

 When its own queries are done, the working target sends the deferred message back as a response and exits.
 This pattern ( outsourcing communication to another target) is simple to understand and easy to implement.